-The following are links to information on solicitations offered by the Department of Energy (DOE) and other federal programs and offices that may be investing in biomass and related renewable technologies.
+The following are links to information on solicitations offered by the U.S. Department of Energy (DOE) and other federal programs and offices that may be investing in bioenergy and related renewable technologies.

 Bioenergy Small Business Solicitations